Broanmain paves the way for sustainable mass manufacturing at SM&E

-Aligned to industry and customer-driven sustainability principles, Broanmain Plastics will unveil how it is navigating the energy and cost of living curveballs.
+Aligned to industry and customer-driven sustainability principles, Broanmain Plastics will unveil how it is navigating the energy and cost of living curveballs at Southern Manufacturing & Electronics.

-This will include a number of production and energy-efficient enhancements it has taken to assist domestic OEMs in meeting sustainability KPIs, reduce supply chain risks, manage stock holdings, spur UK engineering innovation, increase value and maintain production continuity.
+Including a number of production and energy-efficient enhancements, it has taken to assist domestic OEMs in meeting sustainability KPIs, reducing supply chain risks, managing stock holdings, spurring UK engineering innovation, increasing value, and maintaining production continuity.

 On Stand C195 at Southern Manufacturing & Electronics 2023, Broanmain Plastics will showcase the continual improvement steps implemented at its Dorking factory to get ahead of the spiralling energy crisis costs and reduce its mass manufacturing production carbon footprint.

 From capturing live dashboard data to further machinery investments, relocating to one production site and the introduction of overlapping double injection moulding shifts to reduce machine shut-offs and restarts, Broanmain will highlight to visitors how its new approach continues to embody mass-production efficiency and reduce over-production to minimise utilities consumption.